 The first Camp Quest session, serving 20 campers ages 8-12, was held in Boone County, Kentucky in August of 1996.
 After meeting in Kentucky for two years, Camp Quest relocated to Ohio in 1998.

 Edwin and Helen Kagin served as Camp Directors for the first ten years of the original Camp Quest camp, retiring at the end of the 2005 camp session.
 Edwin was an eagle scout who became an atheist later in life.
 Edwin was a lawyer, and served as the National Legal Director for American Atheists until his death in 2014.
 Helen was an anesthesiologist.
 In 2010, in memory of Helen, Camp Quest, Inc. established the Helen Kagin Memorial Campership Fund to provide financial aid to families who need assistance paying to register their children for camp.

 As the original Camp Quest grew, it expanded to serve teenagers ages 13-17 as well as children 8-12.
 Campers traveled from across the U.S., as well as from Canada, the UK, Japan, and the Curacao Islands to attend Camp Quest sessions.

 Incorporation and Expansion

-The desire to expand prompted Camp Quest to incorporate independently in 2002.
+The desire to expand prompted Camp Quest in 2002 to incorporate independently of the Free Inquiry Group, with Fred Edwords, former executive director of the American Humanist Association, serving as the first president.
 Over the next several years the Institute for Humanist Studies awarded grants to support the formation of new Camp Quest camps.
 These new camps were independently operated, but were based on the same mission as the original.